wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 ## Create Connected App Inside Salesforce

 1. When connected to your Salesforce Org, go to 'Setup' in the top right!
-2. ⚙️  Search for App Manager in the left-hand menu.=
+2. ⚙️  Search for App Manager in the left-hand menu.

 ![App manager selection](/content/blog/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage/img2.png)